National Purple Heart Hall of Honor: Mission

 The mission of the Hall of Honor is to collect and preserve the stories of Purple Heart recipients from all branches of service and across generations in an attempt to ensure that all recipients are represented.
 Their stories are preserved and shared through a series of exhibits, live and videotaped interviews with veterans themselves, and the Roll of Honor, an interactive computer program detailing the stories of each individual.

-2022 Commemorative Coins
+2022 commemorative coins

 In December 2020, the United States Congress passed Public Law 116-247, "To require the Secretary of the Treasury to mint coins in commemoration of the National Purple Heart Hall of Honor."
-The law provides for the minting of up to 50,000 gold $5 coins, 400,000 silver dollar coins, and 750,000 clad half dollar coins combined in proof and uncirculated versions.
-Any profits raised from the sales of these coins will be donated to the National Purple Heart Honor Mission, Inc. to further it's mission.
+The law provides for the minting of up to 50,000 gold $5 coins, 400,000 silver dollar coins, and 750,000 clad half-dollar coins combined in proof and uncirculated versions.
+Any profits raised from the sales of these coins will be donated to the National Purple Heart Honor Mission, Inc. to further its mission.